 - Reset Rate: Sometimes users may want to change the previous response in the question chain.
 These cases are also considered as fallbacks.
 You can add a reset button to the conversational interface to solve the problem.
 Tracking this metric may enable you to identify patterns in customer behavior for certain questions

-- Human Takeover Rate: Though chatbots are designed to transfer the user to the human agent so that the lead can turn into sales, there are some cases where a human agent had to take over due to repeated failure of the bot.
-You can measure the success of the bot from this metric.
+- Human Takeover Rate: Though sales chatbots are designed to transfer the user to the human agent so that the lead can turn into sales, there are some cases where a human agent had to take over due to repeated failure of the bot or customers prefer to have a comprehensive discussion about the product.
+According to customer experience index survey, 86% of customers believe that chatbots should always have an option to transfer to a live agent.

 - 18- User Satisfaction: A new metric can be defined through the exit surveys.
 Customers or the people engaging with the chatbot can rate their experience to achieve further product excellence.
 This can be implemented as a binary variable such as “did the bot perform well? – Yes, or No” or we can create more complex evaluation forms to rank and provide points for each different category.
 This metric would capture the overall effectiveness of the bot from the user experience point. directly provided by the user.